Wada-H/test/README.md

 # FRETratioFx
-ImageJ plugin for creating FRET ratio
+ImageJ plugin for creating FRET ratio image

 This version is fixed two probrems